 Once a regulation is made, it is filed with our office, given an N.S.
 Regulations number and published in the bi-weekly issue of the Royal Gazette Part II.
 The regulation is then consolidated together with all other amendments to the original regulations and published online.
 The office also maintains a detailed legislative history of each set of regulations, broken down by provision.
 Approximately 300-400 regulations are filed with the office annually.

-Our office consists of 5 staff: the Registrar, Deputy Registrar, Regulations Editor, Regulations Publications Officer and the Chief Clerk, Royal Gazette Part 1.
+Our office consists of 5 staff: the Registrar, Deputy Registrar, 1 Regulations Editor, and 2 Regulations Publications Officers.

 The Office of the Registrar of Regulations was created in 1977 by the Regulations Act (R.S.N.S 1989, Chapter 393), and is part of the Legal Services Division of the Department of Justice.